 Sweet & Salty - For a sweet, salty combination top with a little Tajin seasoning.
 Tajin is a blend of chili, salt, and dehydrated lime juice.

-Mango Mousse Cake – Stiffen this with a little bloomed gelatin and then use it as a cake filling.
+Mango Mousse Cake - Stiffen this with a little bloomed gelatin powder and then use it as a cake filling.
 It is amazing with layers of white cake and either a white chocolate ganache, whipped cream cheese frosting, or buttercream icing.
+I can't wait to try a creamy mango mousse cake recipe myself.

 Tips for Whipping Cream